Skip to Content

 The Northern Ireland Biobank

-The Northern Ireland Biobank (NIB) is a thriving cancer focused regional biobank established to underpin excellence in translational cancer research
+The Northern Ireland Biobank (NIB) is a thriving regional biobank established to underpin excellence in translational research

 "High quality samples are critical for translational research.
-The Northern Ireland Biobank (NIB) underpins the research activities of the Molecular Pathology programme at QUB and the PMC and has already provided retrospective materials and bespoke collections that have allowed industry to carry out discovery and validation of products currently in the market."
+The Northern Ireland Biobank (NIB) underpins research activities across Queen’s University and can provide well characterised biosamples to enable academics, healthcare scientists and industry to carry out discovery and validation studies.”

 Professor Jackie James, Director NI Biobank